 The Logitech MX Master 3 is a great professional-looking mouse that's fairly versatile for everyday use.
 It has an ergonomic design that is comfortable to use for hours thanks to its thumb rest and rounded shape.
 It's great for palm grip users, although some people with smaller hands might have trouble gripping it comfortably.
 This mouse is very well-built and is quite heavy, giving it a hefty feel.
-This is a wireless-only mouse and while its latency won't be noticeable for most, it isn't recommended for hardcore gamers.
+This is a wireless-only mouse and while its latency is suitable for casual gaming and productivity tasks, it isn't recommended for competitive or fast-paced gaming.
 On the upside, it offers two scroll wheels and gesture commands, which makes its control scheme very diverse.
 You can also set your preferred settings depending on which program or app you're using.

 Amazing office mouse.
 It has an ergonomic design for palm grip, although its large size might not be well-suited for smaller hands.
 It's a very sturdy wireless mouse that offers a few programmable buttons and nice features like gesture commands, making workflow more efficient.

 Okay for FPS games.
 This mouse has a higher latency than most gaming-oriented mice and it's noticeably heavier.
 It's quite comfortable to grip, but it's quite big so people with smaller hands won't have the most comfortable control over it.
 On the upside, it's a very well-built mouse that should last you a while.